Skip to content

 lock

 A reentrant lock protecting access to the trace and log.
-The lock is publicly exposed so that threads can log several successive messages without other threads interleaving new messages in between (TODO: there are cleaner ways to achieve this).
+The lock is publicly exposed so that threads can log several successive messages without other threads interleaving new messages in between.

 Source code in src/delphyne/core/traces.py